HumanSignal/label-studio/docs/source/tags/polygon.md

 meta_description: Customize Label Studio with the Polygon tag by adding polygons to images for segmentation machine learning and data science projects.
 ---

-Use the Polygon tag to add polygons to an image without selecting a label.
+The `Polygon` tag is used to add polygons to an image without selecting a label.
 This can be useful when you have only one label to assign to the polygon.
 Use for image segmentation tasks.

-Use with the following data types: image
+Use with the following data types: image.

 ### Parameters